Laugharne/solana_solandy_p_token/README.md

 - [32:41](https://youtu.be/TxlEXOJhWb0?t=1961)  A consensus-breaking change would allow for different implementations between epochs while maintaining user experience.

 ## Risks and Testing of New Implementations
-- [33:14](https://youtu.be/TxlEXOJhWb0?t=1994)  Transitioning to a new implementation carries risks, particularly if bugs exist in the new version ("P token"), which could affect significant assets like USDC.
+- [33:14](https://youtu.be/TxlEXOJhWb0?t=1994)  Transitioning to a new implementation carries risks, particularly if bugs exist in the new version ("P-Token"), which could affect significant assets like USDC.
 - [33:36](https://youtu.be/TxlEXOJhWb0?t=2016)  Extensive audits and testing are crucial before implementing changes to ensure stability and security within the ecosystem.

 ## Transition Process and Implications for Developers
-- [33:59](https://youtu.be/TxlEXOJhWb0?t=2039)  Validators will vote on updating to "P token," targeting Solana version 2.2 with feature flags activated per epoch.
+- [33:59](https://youtu.be/TxlEXOJhWb0?t=2039)  Validators will vote on updating to "P-Token," targeting Solana version 2.2 with feature flags activated per epoch.
 - [34:55](https://youtu.be/TxlEXOJhWb0?t=2095)  Developers should prepare for changes in compute units (CU), although existing programs using "token kek" should function similarly post-upgrade.

 ## Final Considerations